sdcnku/micropython/docs/openmvcam/tutorial/more_information.rst

 notifications.

-If you need help please search through our `forums <http://forums.openmv.io/>`_ and if you can't find the answer you need then create and account and ask us.
+If you need help please search through our `forums <http://forums.openmv.io/>`_ and if you can't find the answer you need then create an account and ask us.
 You should get a response to your question in just a few minutes to hours.